networknt/light-doc/content/en/tutorial/proxy/openapi-backend.md

 Please note that the configuration folder might be different on your computer.

-Test the third instance with command:
+Test the third instance with the command:

 ```
 curl -k https://localhost:8083/v1/getData
 ```

-At this moment, we have three backend service instances running, and they are listening to 8081, 8082, and 8083 on the https/http2 protocol.
+At this moment, we have three backend service instances running, and they are listening to 8081, 8082, and 8083 on the HTTPS/HTTP2 protocol.

 A video walkthrough in English can be found [here](https://www.youtube.com/watch?v=MbDNd84TpuQ)